 10. Bond with the kids at home.

 This tip might sound funny but when you think about it, the expenses that come with spending time with your kids at the mall every weekend can add up and cause a strain on your family budget.
-To save
+To save on money, think of bonding activities that you can do at home instead, like streaming movies and shows on the TV, riding bikes around your subdivision, or cooking merienda together!

 This story originally appeared on Smartparenting.com.ph.